Beyond the Big Five

 5. rhino.

-To this day, the Big Five draw big numbers to Africa for photographic safaris (we only shoot with cameras).
+To this day, the Big Five continue to draw big numbers to Africa for photographic safaris (we only shoot with cameras).

 Scroll down for more…

-The Little Five is a fascinating group of animals named by conservationists to get people looking for the smaller species.
+Of course there is a group of animals known as the Little Five.
+These were named by conservationists to draw people towards smaller species.
+Please allow us to introduce you to the Little Five.
 They include the:

 1. ant lion